creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-16-cotracker.md

 * Trained by unrolling the windows across longer video sequences, which improves long-term tracking

-* Introduce virtual tracks concepts which allows the tracking of 70k points jointly and simultaneously
+* Introduce the concept of virtual tracks to track more than 70k points jointly and simultaneously
+* Introduce the concept of support points to improve performance by jointly track additional points to reinforce contextualization
-* Introduce occlusion concepts which allows the tracking of points for a long time even when they are occluded or leave the field of view
+* Introduce the concept of occlusion to track points for a long time even when they are occluded or leave the field of view

-&nbsp;

-# Introduction

-* Numerous existing AI methods perform motion estimation only between two consecutive frames

 &nbsp;